My health hacks

 Most of us breathe poorly.
 Breathing incorrectly has many detrimental side effects.
 Fortunately, learning how to breathe properly is easy.
 It’s also possible to control your stress level in real time by using specific breathing patterns.

-How to Breathe Correctly for Optimal Health, Mood, Learning & Performance | Huberman Lab Podcast will teach you all of the above.
+How to Breathe Correctly for Optimal Health, Mood, Learning & Performance - Huberman Lab will teach you all of the above.

 Breathing exercises

-Huberman Lab - Physiological Sigh breathing technique reduces stress in real time.
+Physiological Sigh - Huberman Lab breathing technique reduces stress in real time.
 It takes a minute to complete and does not require prior training.
 I use it before entering high-stress situations.

 Dopamine

-This chemical is of prime importance, and you can use it to hack your brain to become highly motivated at all times.
-What you need to know is that every time you complete a meaningful task or achieve something, your brain releases dopamine, giving you energy, and making you happier.
-So, the key is to fill your day with very small meaningful tasks and acknowledge you completed them.
+Every time you complete a meaningful task or achieve something, your brain releases dopamine, giving you energy, and making you happier.
+The key is to fill your day with small meaningful tasks and acknowledge you completed them.
 For me, it’s the morning pushups, the cold shower, brewing my coffee, etc. Divide your work tasks into small iterations, and always see them through.

 Willpower: Anterior Mid-Cingulate Cortex